deficollective/defiscan/src/content/protocols/spark.md

 ## Exit Window

 Spark does not add any further delay to _Sky Governance_ decisions. _Sky Governance_ proposals are delayed by **18 hours**, set by the _Sky Governance_ itself (see [Sky review](./sky.md#exit-window)).

-Liquidity management can be done without delay, but within strict limits set by the governance.
-The management by [Relayers](#security-council) may be paused by the [Freezer](#security-council) if it detects a malfunction or malicious actions.
-The [Freezer](#security-council) does not meet our Security Council requirements.

 Emergency proposals are prepared for the _Sky Governance_ to freeze all markets within _SparkLend_ without any delay, which would prevent users from withdrawing their funds.
 Those actions could be executed without delay, but still require a vote and a majority according to Sky's continuous approval system.
 In addition to that, a [SparkLend Freezer](#security-council) multi-sig holds the same emergency permissions with only 2 signatures required out of 5 possible signers.